taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 The alternative preset uses a different approach to speaker tuning - replacing the multiband compressor with an Exciter and Autogain.
 You need to manually install it, replacing the normal preset.

-The power amplifier is set at level 2 which give a decent level of sound around 80% system volume.
+The power amplifier is set at level 2.
+It can be lowered to level 1 in `slim7x-audio-patch.sh` if you want to be extra-safe.

 Let me know if you find any bugs.